mcagalj/CNS-2024-25/docs/vernam.md

 ## Introduction

-A Vernam cipher achieves perfect secrecy when:
+A Vernam cipher achieves perfect secrecy (becomes one-time pad) when:
 - The key is truly random
 - The key length equals or exceeds the message length
 - Each encryption uses a new random key